a11y-resources/AX-List/index.md

 ## My personal recommendation to learn about accessibility at the beginning
 - Read the [ADG* Accessibility Developer Guide](https://www.accessibility-developer-guide.com/) to get started <br>
+- Use [Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome DevTools (read the ADG* for other options)

 ### Remember